john-seb/john-seb.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 Hello!
-I am a scientist and engineer pursuing interdisciplinary research in biophysics, soft matter, composite materials, and complex systems.
-A common thread in my research is looking for the relation between geometry (at smaller and smaller scales) and the associated physics- especially of air/ hydrofoils, flexible structures, architectured materials and (micro)fluidic systems.
-I aim to develop technologies and tools to aid the study of the natural world around us, for the engineering of biology and to build solutions to unmet societal needs.
+I am a scientist and engineer pursuing interdisciplinary research in fluid mechanics, electrokinetics and nano-scale systems, with a strong theoretical and applied math focus.
+My research over the past several years has been on the investigation of geometry (at smaller and smaller scales) and the associated physics- especially of air/ hydrofoils, flexible structures, architectured materials and (micro)fluidic systems.
+I am currently a graduate student in the Green Lab ([the Fluid Mech Lab](https://fluidmechlab.com/)) and I aim to partake in the discovery and development of new physics in nano-scale systems, to aid the study of the natural world around us and to build solutions to unmet societal needs.

 *(Building this site a few kilobytes at a time!
 On the journey to completeness)*